-I am a female art student studying in San Francisco and feeling quite at home.
+I am a grumpy college student studying in San Francisco and feeling quite at home.
 In a sense, this is the evolution of my mind put on display for the public.
 My favorite experiences are the ones that make you wonder if you're trapped in a film that's being screened and you're the first character to become self aware.

 lastfm | flickr

 i’ve been flailing around like i do at every point this time of year but i think it’s important to remember that sometimes you should sleep until the late afternoon and you should force yourself to leave your apartment when you’re depressed and you should drink whiskey while the sun is still up and you should take the medicine that is prescribed to you and you should kiss everyone you want to kiss at least once and you should listen to “this year” by the mountain goats on a loop from birth until death.